cbdevnet/midimonster/backends/maweb.md

 ##### Executors

-Executors are arranged in pages, with each page having 90 fader executors and 90 button executors.
+Executors are arranged in pages, with each page having 90 fader executors (numbered 1 through 90) and 90 button executors (numbered 101 through 190).

 Note that when creating a new show, only the first page is created and active.

 A fader executor consists of a fader, two buttons (`upper`, `lower`) above it and one `flash` button below it.